Showing posts with label Hardware. Show all posts

 Monitor Switch Box

 Okay, it's not exactly a modern option compared to what's available but I love my old monitor switch box.
-If there's one thing I dislike about the ST (no, it's not the joystick ports) but it's swapping the cables when going from colour to mono.
+If there's one thing I dislike about the ST (no, it's not the joystick ports) it's swapping the cables when using colour and mono.
 So, this little device works wonders for me but perhaps it's time I looked to upgrade?

 Saturday, June 18, 2016